MogreBindings/MogreBuilder/ReadMe.txt

 Aside the config files the following command-line options are available:
--config <filename>          Use <filename> as config file -priority <priority>        Use specified process priority.
+-config <filename>          Use <filename> as config file -vs2012                     Use Visual Studio 2012 to build (default is VS 2010) -priority <priority>        Use specified process priority.
 Priorities are 'Idle', 'BelowNormal', 'AboveNormal' -noboost                    Build Ogre without boost (doesn't work yet) -skipcmake                  Do not run CMake (use existing files)